 Sending your teen off to college might feel at once exhilarating and terrifying, but this is the day you've been preparing for.
 Besides missing them terribly, one of your biggest challenges will be keeping the lines of communication open without becoming a helicopter parent who constantly hovers and gets a little too involved.
 Still, you want to make sure your student is adjusting well.
-And sometimes, there will be days when you miss your child so much that you just want to hear his or her voice.
+And sometimes, there will be days when you miss your child so much that you just want to hear their voice.

 So how do you walk the fine line between being a concerned, loving, and supportive parent, versus one who becomes overbearing and awkwardly involved in their young adult's life?